 The Child Development and Teacher Education Department offers classes in the day, evening, and on weekends at both the Santa Rosa and Petaluma campuses, as well as online.
 We strongly advise all students to make an appointment with a counselor to determine the best educational and career pathway.
 Additionally, it is recommended that students take English and Math placement tests to gain access to the individual support to ensure success.
 Contact the Counseling Department for more information.

-The Child Development Major
+Child Development Major (AA)

-This Child Development Major includes nine essential Child Development courses and a one-unit Library Sciences course required for all SRJC Majors.
+The Child Development Major includes nine essential Child Development courses and a one-unit Library Sciences course required for all SRJC Majors.
 The nine courses represent a strong foundation of the issues, skills, and competencies needed to be an effective early childhood teacher.
 They are based on the most current research and have been aligned with other California community colleges throughout the system.